 Fines and parking charges aren’t a pleasant thing for any motorist to deal with.
 Sadly, there is a lot of misinformation out there about Parking Charge Notices and whether you need to pay them, which creates additional confusion.

-I don’t need to pay because a Parking Charge Notice isn’t issued by a council
+Do I have to pay a Parking Charge Notice (PCN)?

 There has been a common misconception for years that because a Parking Charge isn’t issued by a council or ‘an official’ that it can be ignored, as it’s seen as an invoice instead of a parking fine.